 Free Research Regulatory Challenges to Deploying Distributed Energy Resources Three utilities’ experiences in implementing the IEC 61850 Substation Automation Standard Lessons learned and recommendations For anyone considering the implementation of IEC 61850 Utility experiences in implementing the substation automation standard The IEC 61850 Substation Automation Standard is a collection of multiple protocols, concepts, and component standards for designing, implementing, and operating utility substation and field device communications, automation systems, and applications.
 IEC 61850 provides a methodology for adding needed context and structure around what historically was simple, unformatted data.
 This white paper presents a summary and analysis of deployments of IEC 61850 by three utilities: New York Power Authority (NYPA), Kansas City Power & Light (KCP&L), and Southern California Edison (SCE).
 Each utility had very different experiences and value achievements in their respective implementations, and each identified numerous lessons learned and recommendations for industry groups.
 What’s in the report Overview of participating utilities and their implementations of IEC 61850 Common lessons learned by utilities in their IEC 61850 implementation Utility recommendations for industry groups, including standards bodies and user communities Recommendations for those getting started with IEC 61850 implementation Fill out this form to get the report.
-Name First Last Email CompanyTitlePhone (Optional)Job FunctionAdministrationBusiness DevelopmentCustomer RelationsDistributionEngineering & TechnicalGeneration & TransmissionPlanningProjects & ProgramsRegulatory, Policy & LegalOtherJob LevelC-levelVice PresidentDirectorManagerProfessional Submit This iframe contains the logic required to handle Ajax powered Gravity Forms.
-Sign me up to receive updates on Technology & Infrastructure?
+Name First Last Email CompanyTitlePhone (Optional)Job FunctionAdministrationBusiness DevelopmentCustomer RelationsDistributionEngineering & TechnicalGeneration & TransmissionPlanningProjects & ProgramsRegulatory, Policy & LegalOtherJob LevelC-levelVice PresidentDirectorManagerProfessional Submit Sign me up to receive updates on Grid Integration?